GeoNode/geonode/docs_2.0/tutorials/admin/doc/config/deploy_install.rst

 #.
 Configure Tomcat Server

    Tomcat 7 will be running on the port 8080 as default.
 This can be changed in the server.xml file which can be found in the folder *conf*.
 Leave the settings as they are at the moment.
-For more information on the configuration of tomcat visit http:ladida.
+For more information on the configuration of tomcat visit the `Tomcat Homepage <http://tomcat.apache.org/tomcat-7.0-doc/setup.html>`_.

     .. todo:: Is this really necessary?
           .# edit the "conf\tomcat-user.xmls"